ShaharPrishMSFT/Zod/formalai.python.infra.custom/readme.md

 - Monitoring solutions
 - Integration requirements

+# Currnet work - see SPEC.md in your folder.

 _Note: This personality definition will be updated as I learn and evolve through interactions._